VeriGOOD-ML/public/axiline/README.md

 ```

 ### Step 3: Install Axiline
-If you already have a working installation of Python 3.7 or Python 3.8, the easiest way to install GeneSys is:
+If you already have a working installation of Python 3.7 or Python 3.8, the way to install Axiline is:
 ```console
 $ pip install -e .
 ```